secretflow/mplang/mplang/frontend/tee.md

     * **Initial Check (All Parties)**: Upon receiving the package, every party's runtime first verifies the `driver_signature` against the `(program_hash, runtime_measurement, session_nonce)` tuple using the `Driver`'s public key.
 This confirms the job's authenticity and prevents tampering.
     * **TEE Attestation (TEE Parties)**: When a TEE party's runtime encounters a `quote_gen` instruction, it automatically includes the `program_hash`, `session_nonce`, and generates symmetric keys for secure communication into the quote's `report_data`.
     * **Quote Verification (Data Parties)**: When a data-providing party's runtime **executes a `quote_verify` instruction,** it performs comprehensive verification on the received quote:
-        * Verifies the quote's cryptographic signature chains back to a trusted TEE vendor
+        * Verifies the quote's cryptographic signature chains back to a trusted TEE vendor.
-        * Compares the program measurement in the quote against the expected `program_hash` from the Driver
+        * Compares the TEE's hardware measurement in the quote (e.g., `MRENCLAVE`) against the expected `runtime_measurement` from the Driver.
+This verifies the integrity of the execution environment itself.
-        * Verifies the runtime measurement against the expected `runtime_measurement` (if provided)
-        * Reconstructs the expected `report_data` using the same `mpir_hash` and `session_nonce` and compares it against the data in the quote
+        * Reconstructs the expected `report_data` using the `program_hash` and `session_nonce` (both from the Driver) and compares it against the `report_data` field in the quote.
+This verifies that the TEE is executing the correct computation logic for the current session.
         * If any verification step fails, the runtime **must immediately halt**.
-If all checks pass, extracts and returns the symmetric key for subsequent encryption operations.
+If all checks pass, it extracts and returns the symmetric key embedded in the quote for subsequent encryption operations.

 5. **Secure Execution**: Once all verifications succeed, data-providing parties can securely transmit their data to the TEE parties, and the computation proceeds as defined in the MPIR.